Configuration

 Cache Configuration

-Thunder includes an in-memory caching layer to improve performance.
+Thunder includes both in-memory and Redis-backed caching to improve performance.

 | Setting | Default | Description |